 A personal thank you from Darren Moore to YOU, supporters of Sheffield Wednesday

+A personal thank you from Darren Moore to supporters of Sheffield Wednesday

 Darren Moore used part of his first pre-match press conference of the League One season to extend a personal message of thanks to supporters of Sheffield Wednesday.